Gradient Schr\"odinger Operators, Manifolds with Density and applications

+\begin{remark} All the manifolds and submanifolds will be considered smooth, connected and orientable.
+Moreover, unless stated otherwise, they will be complete without boundary.

+We should also remark that the required differentiability is much lower of that we consider here, we prefer to avoid technical details assuming smoothness for clarifying the exposition and ideas involved in this paper.

-\begin{remark} Most of the above results can be generalized to the case that $\Sigma$ has finite index, that is, there is only a finite dimensional space of normal variations which strictly decrease the weighted area (similar to results of Fischer-Colbrie \cite{DFis85}).
-Moreover, we could relax the hypothesis on the nonnegativity of the P-scalar curvature by either an integrability conditon or a decay condition as in \cite{PBerPCas12b} or \cite{JEsp12b}. \end{remark}
+Most of the above results can be generalized to the case that $\Sigma$ has finite index, that is, there is only a finite dimensional space of normal variations which strictly decrease the weighted area (see \cite{EBarBSharYWei}).
+Moreover, we could relax the hypothesis on the P-scalar curvature by either an integrability condition or a decay condition as in \cite{PBerPCas12b} or \cite{JEsp12b}. \end{remark}

-\begin{quote} The author wishes to express his gratitude to F. Morgan (Williams College, USA) and F. Marques (IMPA, Brazil) for their comments and corrections.
-Also, the author wishes to express his gratitute to T. Bourni (Frei University, Germany) and L. Hauswirth (Universit\'{e} Paris-Est, France) for pointing us out the relation between manifolds with density and Mean Curvature Flow and Optimal Transport respectively. \end{quote}